UssopSniperKing/modular-data-lab/README.md

    # Or fork it first, then clone your fork

-   # Install dependencies (virtual environment is automatically created)
+   # Create virtual environment is automatically
-   uv sync
+   uv venv

+   # Install in dev mode
+   uv pip install -e .

    # Set up project structure
    uv run setup